College soccer: United Kingdom

-In the United Kingdom, the BUCS Football League governs association football in colleges and universities.
-There are currently 450 teams spread across the league.
+In the United Kingdom, the BUCS Football League governs association football at universities and colleges.
+There are currently over 500 teams spread across the league, making it the largest sport in higher education in the UK.

 Asia

 India

 The Khelo India University Games is a national level multi-sport event held in India, featuring men's and women's college soccer tournaments, where athletes from universities across the country compete.

 Japan

 The All Japan University Football Championship and the All Japan Women's University Football Championship are the main tournaments for universities across Japan.
 Both events are attended by 24 colleges and universities that have qualified.
 A different qualifying series will be held each year.
 The 2022 edition of both men's and women's tournaments are taking place between December 2022 and January 2023.